ETHZ-TEC/RocketLogger/software/system/README.md

 # RocketLogger Base System Setup

+The RocketLogger system relies on Debian as base operating system, with dedicated system configuration and package installation.
+This software component provides the necessary scripts to setup and configure the operating system.

+## Installation
 There are two alternative ways to setup the RocketLogger system:
 1. remotely configuring the booted live system and install the software after a reboot (legacy installation to deploy system, requiring individual deployment)